 Charles launched his own orchestral music festival at his farm near Glastonbury, Somerset in August 2009.
 In association with his friend and classic music enthusiast Deborah Meaden, Charles was determined to present great orchestral music out of the traditional confines of the concert hall and give local people an experience of a world-class symphony orchestra.

 A guest conductor that is held in the highest regard worldwide, Charles has excelled for years on stage, on television and radio.
 He draws metaphors between a working orchestra and a typical business environment, to demonstrate that once you have experienced making music with others, you have experienced what it is to trust, lead, risk, succeed and thrive in the face of adversity.
 Contact us today at the Champions Speakers agency for further information on how to book the imperious and extraordinarily talented Charles Hazlewood for your event.

-To book Charles Hazlewood as the entertainment for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Charles Hazlewood as the entertainment for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below: